52North/SOS/HowToOSGeoLive.md

   Run ```mvn clean install``` for the last time and copy the resulting ```52n-sos-osgeo-live-X.Y.tar.gz``` to the 52N webdav folder for OSGeo-Live ````https://52north.org/files/sensorweb/osgeo-live/```.

 1. **Update Installer**

+  Update the property:

+  - `SOS_TAR_NAME` to match the name of the new uploaded file.
+  - `SOS_VERSION` to match the version of the current SOS deployed on OSGeoLive.

 1. **Update Documentation**